-Choosing the right shelter format is a critical step when entering or maintaining operations in Mexico.
+Choosing the right Mexican shelter format is a critical step when entering or maintaining operations in Mexico.
 Each model comes with distinct benefits, risks, and financial implications.

-The two primary shelter models are:
+The two primary shelter models in Mexico are:

 Multitenant Shelter